Chojins/Train-Countdown/README.md

 # Train Countdown Timer

 This project is a Python-based countdown timer for train departures in Melbourne Australia, designed to run on a Raspberry Pi with an e-ink display.
-The timer fetches live train schedule data from the PTV (Public Transport Victoria) API and displays the time remaining until the next train departs.
+The timer fetches live train schedule data from the PTV (Public Transport Victoria) API and displays the time remaining until the next train departs from any station (configured by you) towards Flinders Street.

 <img src="Timer.gif" alt="Running Timer" width="400" height="300">